$J$-equation on holomorphic vector bundles: Introduction

 where $\phi$ is any given non-zero holomorphic section of $L$ with $|\phi|_h^2 \leq 1$ which determines the (equivalence class of) extension

 Indeed, from the argument in Section \ref{Vortex bundles}, we know that we can choose any non-zero $\phi$ to solve the $J$-vortex equation.
-Finally, we show an existence result for the dHYM equation assuming the existence of a solution to \eqref{J-equation} as originally intended.
+Finally, we show an existence result for the dHYM equation assuming the existence of a solution to \eqref{J-equation}.

 \begin{thm} Let $E$ be a simple holomorphic vector bundle over an $n$-dimensional compact K\"ahler manifold $(X,\omega)$ satisfying the property \eqref{positivity for Chern characters}.
 Assume that there exists a $J$-positive Hermitian metric $h_0 \in \End(E)$ satisfying the $J$-equation